xbeat/Machine-Learning/README.md

 John McCarthy was a pioneering computer scientist and cognitive scientist who played a crucial role in shaping the field of Artificial Intelligence (AI).
 His work laid the foundation for many of the AI technologies we use today, from machine learning algorithms to natural language processing systems.

+## Decoding the Transformation!
+A Slideshow on Input Flow Through a Decoder

+Understanding Decoder Input Flow

+The process of transforming a simple input like "The cat sat" into a full sentence through a decoder is a fascinating journey.
+Let's explore this step-by-step, starting with tokenization.

 ## Scalar, Vector, Matrix, and Tensor The Foundations of Data Science in Python

 The Quartet of Data Science: Scalar, Vector, Matrix, and Tensor

 These fundamental mathematical structures form the backbone of modern data science, enabling complex computations and representations in Python.
 We'll explore each concept, their relationships, and practical applications in data analysis and machine learning.

+## Multi-Layer Perceptron (MLP) using Python

+Introduction to Multi-Layer Perceptron (MLP)

+A Multi-Layer Perceptron is a type of feedforward artificial neural network.
+It consists of at least three layers of nodes: an input layer, one or more hidden layers, and an output layer.
+Each node is a neuron that uses a nonlinear activation function.
+MLPs are widely used for supervised learning tasks, such as classification and regression.

 ## Introduction to Vision-Language Models in Python